uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 In our view, this confirms yet again that funding for community-based healing projects is an urgent priority for Aboriginal communities.

 Art exhibits have played a particularly powerful role in the process of healing and reconciliation.
-In 2009, nationally acclaimed Anishinaabe artist Robert Houle, who attended the<!--x-->
-Sandy Bay residential school in Manitoba, created a series of twenty-four paintings to be housed permanently in the University of Manitoba’s School of Art Gallery.
+In 2009, nationally acclaimed Anishinaabe artist Robert Houle, who attended the <!-- page 337 -->Sandy Bay residential school in Manitoba, created a series of twenty-four paintings to be housed permanently in the University of Manitoba’s School of Art Gallery.
 In an interview with _CBC News_ on September 24, 2013, he explained that “during the process memories came back that he had previously suppressed …
 [but that] he found the whole experience cathartic.
 At the end, he felt a sigh of relief, a sigh of liberation.”[^211]